blackbird410/Blackbird410_projects/README.md

 # Coding projects

-This a repository for my coding practice on python language.
+This a repository for my coding practice on the python language.

-By the way I am a beginner at coding.
+## Subheader

+Just tryin offline stuff...